 I do not plan to follow any textbook very closely.
 My posted lecture notes will be the main text.
-I recommend the following for supplementary reading (some of which are available electronically through the library):
+I will, however, refer you to relevant sections of the following books, which have been placed on reserve at S&E Library (or are available electronically):